ashakeem/ashakeem/README.md

 # 💫 About Me:
 Hi!, my name is Ayomide Hakeem.
 I'm a sophomore at Cal Poly Pomona studying Computer Engineering .
-I am interested in artificial intelligence, and web applications.
+I am interested in artificial intelligence and web applications.

 ## 🌐 Socials: